-Who must have passed the test?
+Who must pass the test?

-What tests meet the requirement?
+Which tests meet the requirement?

 Have you already passed the test?